 Resources from other CUNY campuses that may be of use at this time

-BMCC has put together a useful page of resources on maintaining course continuity during a possible disruption.
+BMCC put together a useful page of resources on maintaining course continuity during a possible disruption.
 And also this page on strategies faculty can use to conduct their courses online.

 The Grad Center has put up this page on maintaining continuity.